ChinChangYang/RobustOptimizer/README.md

 * Covariance Matrix Adaptation Evolution Strategy and
 * Differential Evolution.

 A robustness measure is developed to determine the most best solver.
-Currently, these solvers are tested on a set of 28 and 24 benchmark functions in CEC'13 and BBOB'12, respectively, including
+For single-objective real-parameter optimization, these solvers are currently tested on a set of 30 benchmark functions in CEC'14, including

 * Unimodal functions,
 * Multimodal functions, and